Undergraduate Program

 4. Food processing and technology development

-Some faculty conduct research in several of these signature research areas as listed in our Research Overview Handout (PDF)
+Some faculty conduct research in several of these signature research areas.
+You can learn more about each of these areas and our faculty members' areas of expertise by visiting our Signature Research webpage

 International Experience Opportunities